-The course is offered in several 2-week blocks during the senior year of the curriculum.
-Check the clerkship web site for specific times and regions of dissection.
+The course is offered in several two-week blocks during the senior year of the curriculum.
+Check the clerkship website for specific times and regions of dissection.
 Students participate in the teaching of Gross Anatomy labs, assist with administration of practical exams for the first-year students where appropriate, complete an assigned dissection and write a review paper about a specific topic related to the student’s clinical interests but with a focus on anatomy.
 Students are evaluated on the quality of their dissection, final paper and participation in the required activities of the rotation.
-Learn more about the Gross Anatomy Senior Elective.
+Learn more about the Gross Anatomy senior elective.

 Neuroscience Senior Elective

 Course Directors: Drs.
 Francis Sessler and Jed Shumsky

 The course runs concurrently with Human Structure and Function 1 (HSF1) from September to October.
 It provides a review of medical neurosciences for seniors considering training in neurology, neurosurgery and related areas.
 Students participate in the teaching of neuroscience labs, write a review paper about a specific topic in neuroscience, research the pros and cons of a treatment, work on a tutorial, and present their work to a panel of faculty.
 Learn more about the Neuroscience senior elective